-Some of the work we do includes: harm reduction education for Indigenous people, communities, nations, and service providers; harm reduction support; events and support by and for 2spirit folks; workshop and meeting facilitation; organizing; hosting; and capacity building.
+Some of the work we do includes: harm reduction education for Indigenous people, communities, nations, and service providers; harm reduction support; creating spaces where Indigenous people who use substances can access healing / art / culture; events and support by and for 2spirit folks; workshop and meeting facilitation; organizing; hosting; and capacity building.

 Why an Indigenous harm reduction team?

 Access to harm reduction education is literally the difference between life and death for our people.
 Unfortunately, many Indigenous people have had only negative experiences with education.
 The intergenerational legacy of residential schools cannot be forgotten, nor can current educational experiences of racism.
 Education delivered from a Settler perspective centers Settler knowledge and ways of knowing, erases Indigenous knowledge and ways of knowing, and perpetuates white supremacy.
-The Indigenous Harm Reduction Team knows colonialism is deeply entrenched in our society, taught to us and reinforced at every turn, and incredibly easy to replicate unknowingly through dominant cultural assumptions many times every day.
+As Indigenous people we know colonialism is deeply entrenched in our society, taught to us and reinforced at every turn, and incredibly easy to replicate unknowingly through dominant cultural assumptions many times every day.
 In order for culturally safe learning environments for Indigenous people to be created, we must all do our best to fight colonial replications such as hierarchies, including the historical one of ‘white experts’ and ‘ignorant Indians’.
-Although iheart believes these replications to be unintentional, the impact is very real, especially in the current crisis.
+We believe these replications to be unintentional but the impact is very real, especially in the current crisis.

 As Indigenous people, we need to see our own identity and experiences reflected back from knowledge holders.
 We need education that is grounded in Indigenous community concepts and values, and taught in culturally relevant ways.
 Harm reduction intrinsically holds Indigenous people as the experts of our own lives.
 Telling our own stories, in safe places, and being able to reframe them is not only healing, it also saves lives.